AlexandreFenyo/net-monitor/README.md

 There are two probe types:

 - internal probes :

-  such a probe runs in the net-monitor server and is associated to a data set.
+  Such a probe runs in the net-monitor server and is associated to a data set.
 Each time it collects a data, this data is pushes into the data set.
 There is currently one type of internal probe: SNMP probes, that collect network interfaces throughput.

+    Internal probes have

 - external probes :
   external probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

-Each probe has a lifetime, that the probe

 ### chart